H.323 Global Network Config Guide

 Having said that, the internal network must have pinholes open through the firewall so that the terminals can communicate effortlessly with the DMZ Gatekeeper.
 If the internal firewall also performs network address translation, then this topology would not work without a Client Proxy as defined in H.460.18 and H.460.19.
 (Refer below for a diagram of such a deployment.)

-Option 3: Gatekeeper in Behind the NAT/FW (Scenario 1)
+Model 3: Gatekeeper in Behind the NAT/FW (Scenario 1)

 It is assumed that the Gatekeeper is accessible from the public Internet.
 This means that the firewall must have pinholes open that allow traffic to flow directly to the Gatekeeper, including the RAS and call signaling ports.

-Option 4: Gatekeeper in Behind the NAT/FW (Scenario 2)
+Model 4: Gatekeeper in Behind the NAT/FW (Scenario 2)

 This configuration is similar to the previous option and has similar requirements.

 The difference is that explicit pinholes are not required to be opened on the firewall.
-The reason is that the internal Gatekeeper registers with a Gatekeeper in the Internet, much like an endpoint would.
+The reason is that the internal Gatekeeper registers with a Gatekeeper on the Internet, much like an endpoint would.
 Admittedly, it is unusual for a Gatekeeper to register with another Gatekeeper, but the H.323 standard does not preclude it, GnuGk supports it, and it enables more deployment possibilities.

-Option 5: Gatekeeper in the DMZ with Client Proxy on the Intranet
+Model 5: Gatekeeper in the DMZ with Client Proxy on the Intranet

-Option 6: Public Gatekeeper with Client Proxy on the Intranet
+Model 6: Public Gatekeeper with Client Proxy on the Intranet

 This is a model that might be supported by the enterprise with its own cloud-based Gatekeeper or by a service provider that provides the Gatekeeper functionality and only requires a Client Proxy inside the enterprise.